Constitutive equation: Calculation of constitutive relations

 The theoretical calculation of a material's constitutive equations is a common, important, and sometimes difficult task in theoretical condensed-matter physics and materials science.
 In general, the constitutive equations are theoretically determined by calculating how a molecule responds to the local fields through the Lorentz force.
 Other forces may need to be modeled as well such as lattice vibrations in crystals or bond forces.
 Including all of the forces leads to changes in the molecule which are used to calculate P and M as a function of the local fields.

 The local fields differ from the applied fields due to the fields produced by the polarization and magnetization of nearby material; an effect which also needs to be modeled.
 Further, real materials are not continuous media; the local fields of real materials vary wildly on the atomic scale.
 The fields need to be averaged over a suitable volume to form a continuum approximation.

 These continuum approximations often require some type of quantum mechanical analysis such as quantum field theory as applied to condensed matter physics.
 See, for example, density functional theory, Green–Kubo relations and Green's function.

 A different set of homogenization methods (evolving from a tradition in treating materials such as conglomerates and laminates) are based upon approximation of an inhomogeneous material by a homogeneous effective medium (valid for excitations with wavelengths much larger than the scale of the inhomogeneity).

 The theoretical modeling of the continuum-approximation properties of many real materials often rely upon experimental measurement as well.
 For example, ε of an insulator at low frequencies can be measured by making it into a parallel-plate capacitor, and ε at optical-light frequencies is often measured by ellipsometry.

 Thermoelectric and electromagnetic properties of matter

 These constitutive equations are often used in crystallography, a field of solid-state physics.

 Photonics

 Refractive index

 The (absolute) refractive index of a medium n (dimensionless) is an inherently important property of geometric and physical optics defined as the ratio of the luminal speed in vacuum c0 to that in the medium c:

 where ε is the permittivity and εr the relative permittivity of the medium, likewise μ is the permeability and μr are the relative permeability of the medium.
 The vacuum permittivity is ε0 and vacuum permeability is μ0.
 In general, n (also εr) are complex numbers.

 The relative refractive index is defined as the ratio of the two refractive indices.
-Absolute is for on material, relative applies to every possible pair of interfaces;
+Absolute is for one material, relative applies to every possible pair of interfaces;